-Local air quality is dominated by traffic sources include the B4358.
+Local air quality is dominated by traffic sources including the A483 and the B4398.
 There are no Air Quality Management Areas within the vicinity of the site.

 3.2 Landscape

 The site lies within a rural area with the chosen site not being included within any areas designated for their landscape character and quality.